pymanopt/pymanopt/README.md

 # Note, your cost function needs to have one (matrix) input and one (scalar) output.
 X = T.matrix()

-# Cost is the sum of all of the elements of the matix X.
+# Cost is the sum of all of the elements of the matrix X.
 cost = T.sum(X)

 # ---------------------------------